loloof64/Chess-board-component-vanillajs/README.md

   }): Tries to play the given move on the component, only if the current player is defined as an external user.
 Returns a Promise.
 All coordinates, integers, start from 0 (file 0 = 'A', rank 0 = '1').
 Valid promotion values are 'q', 'r', 'b' and 'n'.
 * newGame(startPositionFen): Starts a new game with the given position in Forsyth-Edwards Notation.
 If the startPositionFen string is not given, will use the default chess start position.

+### Events

+* checkmate : Informs that a checkmate have just happened on the board.
+The property `detail.whiteTurnBeforeMove` of the event tells if the side that checkmated were White or Black.

 ## Developers

 You can build with the command (in the terminal) `$ npm run build` from the root of the project.
 Result will be in the `dist` folder.